BindBC/bindbc-sfml/README.md

 This requires the CSFML development packages be installed on your system at compile time.
 When linking with the static libraries, there is no runtime dependency on CSFML.
 When linking with the shared libraries, the runtime dependency is the same as the dynamic bindings, the difference being that the shared libraries are no longer loaded manually&mdash;loading is handled automatically by the system when the program is launched.

+> [!NOTE]\
-__NOTE__: The CSFML binary distributions on [the CSFML download page](https://www.sfml-dev.org/download/csfml/) do not include static libraries.
+> The CSFML binary distributions on [the CSFML download page](https://www.sfml-dev.org/download/csfml/) do not include static libraries.
 The Windows packages contain import libraries, meaning the DLLs will still be required at runtime.
 To obtain the static libraries, you will either have to build them yourself or find prebuilt libraries somewhere else.
 I am unaware of anywhere that provides the CSFML static libraries for download, so if you do find them somewhere, please let me know.

 Enabling the static bindings can be done in two ways.